Trade Stock Indices

-Leverage and Margin Trading Explanation & Examples
+Leverage and Margin Explanation & Examples

-Used margin : amount of money in your trading account which has already been used up when buying a indices trading contract, this contract is the one which is displayed in open positions.
+Used margin : amount of money in your account which has already been used up when buying a trading contract, this contract is the one which is displayed in open positions.
 As a trader you cannot use this amount of money after opening a trade because you have already used it & it isn't available to you.

-In other terms, because your broker has opened up a trade transaction for you using the capital you have borrowed, you must sustain this usable margin for your trading account as a security to allow you to continue using this leverage he has given you.
+In other terms, because your online broker has opened up a trade for you using the capital you have borrowed, you must sustain this usable margin for your trading account as a security to allow you to continue using this leverage he has given you.

-This is why you should always make sure you've a lot of free margin.
-ToIn-order-to do this as a trader never trade more than 5 % of your account, in fact 2 % is adviced.
+This is why you should always make sure you have a lot of free margin.
+To do this as a trader never trade more than 5 % of your account, in fact 2 % is advised.

 Example: